JAlcocerT/JAlcocerT/content/blog/dev-email.md

 Go to: https://resend.com/signup

+> The best way to reach humans instead of spam folders.
+Deliver transactional and marketing emails at scale.

 Once you have login: https://resend.com/emails

 ![Resend landing page](/blog_img/email/resend-ui.png)

 You can configure resend to work with your sub/domain by setting those DNS records.